NawaMan/NullableJ/README.md

 Java Uitility used to deal with `null`.

 `NullableJ` deploy multiple techniques to deal with `null`.
+* `NullableJ` is a collection of extension methods that are null safe.
+* `NullValues` is a utility to get null value of a class (value of a type that represent null).
+* `Nullable` is a wrapper of a value that might be null.
+This is very similar to Optional.
+* `NullableData` is a utility to create a null data of any data interface.

 ### `NullableJ`
 `NullableJ` is a collection of extension methods that are null safe.